InsanusMokrassar/docs/docs/krontab/index.md

 val flow = kronScheduler.asFlow()
 ```

-So, in this case any operations related to flow are available and it is expected that they will work correctly.
+So, in this case any operations related to flow are available, and it is expected that they will work correctly.
 For
 example, it is possible to use this flow with `takeWhile`:

 ```kotlin